 Chemical Use & Spray Practices

-The types and volumes of agrichemicals you use affect your liability risk.
-Spray drift claims can be extremely costly, especially if neighbours are organic certified.
-Good spray management practices and buffer zones may help reduce your premium.
+The types and volumes of agrichemicals you apply affect liability risk.
+Spray drift claims can be extremely costly, especially where neighbours hold organic certification.
+Buffer zones, drift-reducing nozzles and documented spray conditions help control premiums.

 Real-World Insurance Scenarios for Growers